webrtc-for-the-curious/webrtc-for-the-curious/content/docs/10-history-of-webrtc.md

 To make WebRTC happen Google acquired and Open Sourced the components we had used before.
-[On2](https://en.wikipedia.org/wiki/On2_Technologies) was acquired for it’s video technology and
+[On2](https://en.wikipedia.org/wiki/On2_Technologies) was acquired for its video technology and
 [Global IP Solutions](https://en.wikipedia.org/wiki/Global_IP_Solutions)
 for its RTC technology.
 I was in charge of the effort of acquiring GIPS.
 We got to work combining these and making them easy to use in and outside